 It’s also true for Sling TV, which remains the most affordable option at $35 a month for either its Sling Orange or Sling Blue track, or $55 .
 (You get different channels with each option.)

-And you’ll get your local Fox affiliate with FuboTV — and that’s an intriguing option because you should be able to watch the Super Bowl in 4K resolution without paying anything extra.
-That’s because FuboTV is the only service that includes 4K content as part of your monthly fee, so it won’t cost more. start at $75 a month.
+You’ll also get your local Fox affiliate with FuboTV — and that’s an intriguing option because you should be able to watch the Super Bowl in 4K resolution without paying anything extra.
+That’s because FuboTV is the only service that includes

 If you have the option to watch the Super Bowl in 4K, take it.
 Full stop.
 Never mind that it might not be “true”

-And when it comes to watching the Super Bowl in 4K, you’ve got a few options.
+When it comes to watching the Super Bowl in

 Watch Super Bowl LVII in 4K on YouTube TV

-YouTube TV is a great watch to watch the Super Bowl in 4K.
-Yes, the
+YouTube TV is a great way to watch the Super Bowl in

 Watch Super Bowl LVII in 4K on FuboTV